-Professor Neil Archbold BA MSc PhD Melb, was an eminent scholar who was actively involved in all facets of research and research training at Deakin University.
+Professor Neil Archbold BA MSc PhD Melb, was an eminent scholar who was actively involved in all facets of research and research training at Deakin.

-Professor Archbold was Professor and Personal Chair in Palaeontology at the School of Ecology and Environment and the coordinator of Earth Sciences at Deakin University.
-He was the author of 160 scholarly publications, was awarded Australian Research Council grants of over $1m and was a long-standing member of the Royal Society of Victoria and that body's president from 2001 to 2004.
-Professor Archbold was the Chair of the Academic Board's Higher Degrees by Research Subcommittee from 2003 to his death in November 2005.
+Professor Archbold was Professor and Personal Chair in Palaeontology at the School of Ecology and Environment, and the Coordinator of Earth Sciences at Deakin.
+He was the author of 160 scholarly publications, awarded Australian Research Council grants of over $1m and was a long-standing member of the Royal Society of Victoria, in addition to being their president from 2001 to 2004.
+Professor Archbold was the Chair of the Academic Board's Higher Degrees by Research subcommittee from 2003 until his death in November 2005.

-Neil Archbold Memorial Travel Awards are to be awarded each year to the two Deakin University research degree candidates who produce the best peer-reviewed journal articles:
+Neil Archbold Memorial Travel Awards are awarded each year to the two Deakin research degree candidates who produce the best peer-reviewed journal articles:

-- The second award will be made available to a candidate in the humanities/social sciences.
+- The second award will be offered to a candidate in the humanities and social sciences.

 The University reserves the right to withhold an award in one of the above categories if the applications received in a particular year are not of an appropriate standard.
 This includes the possibility of re-allocating an award from one category to the other.